-I am a lecturer in the subject of Disability and Education.
-Since joining the subject team in 2014, I have enjoyed merging my feminist and cultural disability studies research interests with my teaching practice.
-I currently lead Level I Disability Studies in Education.
-Additionally, I teach and supervise research at undergraduate and postgraduate levels.
-I am a fellow of the Higher Education Academy and was awarded a PGCert in January 2017.
+I am a lecturer in Disability Studies, within the School of Social Sciences.
+Since joining the subject team in 2014, I have enjoyed merging my feminist and cultural disability studies research with my teaching practice.
+I am year lead and placement co-ordinator for Level I Disability Studies in Education, and I co-lead the university's Academic Literacies Community of Practice.
+I am a fellow of the Higher Education Academy.

 I completed my PhD at Lancaster University - my doctoral research examined the representation of disabled women in advertising and explored how advertising content impacts subjective wellbeing.
 I received the Centre for Culture and Disability Studies' (CCDS) prize for research excellence in 2014.
 I am an editor for the journal Disability & Society.
 My current research examines representations of disability and gender in advertising, and disabled women's responses to advertisements.
 Recent publications include:

 - Houston, E. (2020) Taking a Feminist Disability Studies Approach to Fundamental British Values: Do “Fundamental” “British” Values Encourage the Appreciation of Marginalized Identity Groups, or Lead to the Performance of Inclusion?
 International Review of Qualitative Research, 13(1).

 - Houston, E. (2019) Featuring Disabled Women in Advertisements: The commodification of diversity?
 The Routledge Companion to Disability & Media.
 Ellis, K., Goggin, G., Haller, B. and Curtis, R. (eds).
 New York: Routledge.

 - Houston, E. (2019) Risky representation: the portrayal of women with mobility impairment in twenty-first-century advertising.
 Disability & Society, 34(5).